aplteam/Tatin/docs/Server-TipsAndTricks.md

 #### Error trapping

-Keep in mind that error trapping is active, so when you change a function and inject a typo it will trigger it once your code gets executed.
+Keep in mind that error trapping is active, so when you change a function and inject a typo this will trigger error trapping  once your code gets executed.

 If there is any danger of you locking horns with error trapping consider putting this into `OnRequest`: